Class Pages

 Our Environment

-Remember to use your child's Teams account to keep up to date with what we are doing.
+Remember to use your child's ClassDojo account to keep up to date with what we are doing.
 We often share important messages and you can see photos of your child's learning.

 Some helpful reminders...